Call for an Initial Consultation (908) 561-5577

 You have the right to stand up for yourself and others in the workplace.
 You are entitled to report wrongdoing and exercise your employment rights.
 When your employer takes negative action against you after you engaged in protected activities, you could be the victim of retaliation.
 Under various federal and state laws, retaliation in the workplace is illegal.

-With a NJ lawyer from Aiello, Harris, Abate, Law Group PC in your corner, you don’t have to fear standing up to retaliation.
+With a New Jersey employment lawyer from Aiello, Harris, Abate Law Group PC in your corner, you don’t have to fear retaliation.
 You don’t deserve to be mistreated or terminated.
 With a proven track record of success, our New Jersey law firm can help you obtain the best possible results for your case.

 What is retaliation in New Jersey?